Compliance 12 min read · Apr 28, 2026

 No. A business bank account is not legally required for a UK limited company.
 However, it is practically essential for accurate Corporation Tax computation — mixing personal and business transactions makes bookkeeping difficult, increases accountancy costs, and raises red flags if HMRC conducts an enquiry.

-• Registered office address with daily post monitoring — so your UTR never goes missing
+• Registered office address with daily post monitoring — so your UTR and activation code never go missing

 • Identity verification for directors and PSCs handled through our ACSP route